 There is another less organized way…

-The project settings has more ways to include/exclude content from a cook.
+The project settings have more ways to include/exclude content from a cook.
 Under Packaging, there are the List of maps to include in a packaged build, Additional Asset Directories to Cook and Directories to Never Cook arrays.
 I prefer not to use them so that all the details of our cooking process can easily be found together in the same place.

 After adding these cook exception to the asset manager settings, your source control will show a change in the DefaultGame.ini file.
 This means that for a demo build, all you have to do is inject these lines of text into the DefaultGame.ini before you package to exclude the content.
 In our case, we have a separate DemoGame.ini file that includes everything we want our CICD to inject before packaging a demo build.
+If you don’t have a CICD, you can manually copy and paste the insert before packaging the demo.

 After you excluded assets, give it a test spin by packaging the game.
 You might run into packaging errors like: